 Aeron Sizing

 The Aeron comes in small, medium, and extra-wide sizes.
-At 5’4″, Pokimane went with an Aeron Size A (small).
+At 5’4″, Pokimane correctly went with an Aeron Size A (small).

 Aeron Lumbar Support